ariansyahyutama/kubernetes-cluster/ckad-3.md

 - When managed by a controller, terminated containers are replaced with new instances

 This mechanism ensures system reliability by automatically detecting and replacing unhealthy containers without manual intervention.

+# startupProbe Summary

+startupProbe is a mechanism designed for applications that require extended startup times, particularly legacy applications.
+Key points:

+- It prevents premature container restarts by delaying regular health checks until the application is fully initialized
+- When enabled in kubelet, it disables liveness and readiness checks until the application passes the startup test
+- The failure determination is calculated by: failureThreshold × periodSeconds
+- Example calculations:
+  * With periodSeconds=5 and failureThreshold=10: Tests every 5 seconds, fails after 50 seconds total
+  * With periodSeconds=60 and failureThreshold=5: Tests every 60 seconds, fails after 5 minutes total

+This feature is essential for preventing unnecessary container recycling when applications have legitimate longer startup requirements.